-- No significant difference between no-till cover crop and neighbor was detected in 2016. - Ward Laboratories, which analyzed PLFA in 2015, has a rating system for total microbial biomass (see Appendix). - According to the rating system, the no-till cover crop plots at Werling are rated as slightly below average.
+- In 2015, the microbial biomass of the cover crop/no-till treatment was greater than the no cover/no-till treatment. - No significant difference between cover and no cover treatments with strip tillage in 2016. - Ward Laboratories, which analyzed PLFA in 2015, has a rating system for total microbial biomass (see Appendix). - According to the rating system, the both the cover and no cover no-till treatments had microbial biomass that would be classified as average.